Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: CAPA Beamforming Design with Mutual Coupling

 where $\boldsymbol{\kappa} = [\kappa_x, \kappa_y, 0]^T$.
 Applying this transform to the radiation mutual coupling kernel $c_{\mathrm{rad}}(\mathbf{s})$ yields its wavenumber-domain representation $C_{\mathrm{rad}}(\boldsymbol{\kappa})$, which is given by

 This expression is derived using the Weyl identity \cite{chew1999waves} and the property that the spatial derivative operator $\partial^2_y$ corresponds to multiplication by $-\kappa_y^2$ after the Fourier transform.
+The detailed derivation of \eqref{WD_coupling_kernel} is given in Appendix \ref{appendix_derivation_WD_coupling_kernel}.
 The spatial kernel $c_{\mathrm{rad}}(\mathbf{s})$ is then recovered via the inverse 2D Fourier transform

 To obtain the closed-form inverse, we exploit the Gauss-Legendre quadrature to approximate the continuous integration in \eqref{inverse_Fourier} via a discrete summation.
 The Gauss-Legendre quadrature takes the form \cite{olver2010nist}